ember-learn/guides-source/guides/release/testing/different-types-of-tests.md

 ### Definition

-Unit tests check the **correctness of individual methods**.
+Unit tests check the **correctness of individual methods and functions**.
 Given an input, does the method return the right output?
 Since unit tests can check code at the method level, they can form the **foundation of your test suite**.
 Unit tests are also **extremely fast** by nature.

 Unit tests gets created automatically when you use Ember CLI to create [adapters](../../models/customizing-adapters/), controllers, initializers, [models](../../models/defining-models/), [serializers](../../models/customizing-serializers/), [services](../../services/), and utilities.
 We encourage you to read the rest of the documentation to learn writing tests for each.